Sometimes my 11-year old does this, too.

 Change up your objects, too!
 Can you play drums with only silverware? fruit?

 4. My FAVORITE for building confidence is for your kids to write their own program using Scratch.
 It’s so stinkin’ cool to watch this happen, I gotta tell ya!
-I’ll blog about this next to make sure you’re subscribed to Imagination Soup!
+Read all about kids learning to code in Scratch and find over 40 coding games, apps, and classes for kids.

 More Makey Makey Ideas